bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 I have a continuing commitment to best practice and regularly attend workshops and Courses which support my professional development and contribute to my ongoing Accreditation and Registration.
-I receive regular Supervision, from a BABCP Accredited Clinical Psychologist and Peer Reviewed ACT Trainer.
+I receive monthly Supervision from an experienced BABCP Accredited CBT Therapist/ Compassion Focused Therapist.
+I also attend a Peer Supervision Group grounded in the ACT model and Contextual Behavioural Science.

 As an Accredited member of the British Association of Behavioural and Cognitive Therapists and the Nursing and Midwifery Council, my work is underpinned by the